-If a Provider's contract is terminated and later it is determined to reinstate the Provider, the Provider must be initially credentialed prior to reinstatement if there is a break in service more than 30 calendar days.
-The credentialing factors that are no longer within the credentialing time limits and those that will not be effective at the time of the Credentialing Committee's review must be re-verified.
+If a Provider's contract is terminated and later it is determined to reinstate the Provider, the Provider must be initially credentialed prior to reinstatement, if there is a break in service more than thirty (30) calendar days.
+The credentialing factors that are no longer within the credentialing time limits and those that will not be effective at the time of the Credentialing Committee's review must be reverified.
 The Credentialing Committee or medical director, as appropriate, must review all credentials and make a final determination prior to the Provider's reentry into the network.
-Not all elements require reverification; for example, graduation from medical school or residency completion does not change.
-If the contract termination was administrative only and not for cause, if the break in service is less than 30 calendar days, the Provider can be reinstated without being initially credentialed.
+Not all elements require re-verification; for example, graduation from medical school or residency completion does not change.
+If the contract termination was administrative only and not for cause, if the break in service is less than thirty (30) calendar days, the Provider can be reinstated without being initially credentialed.

-If Molina Healthcare is unable to recredential a Provider within 36-months because the Provider is on active military assignment, maternity leave or sabbatical but the contract between Molina and the Provider remains in place, Molina Healthcare will recredential the Provider upon his or her return.
-Molina Healthcare will document the reason for the delay in the Provider's file.
-At a minimum, Molina Healthcare will verify that a Provider who returns has a valid license to practice before he or she can resume seeing patients.
-Within 60 calendar days of notice when the Provider resumes practice, Molina Healthcare will complete the recredentialing cycle.
-If either party terminates the contract and there is a break in service of more than 30 calendar days, Molina Healthcare will initially credential the Provider before the Provider rejoins the network.
+If Molina is unable to recredential a Provider within thirty-six (36) months because the Provider is on active military assignment, maternity leave or sabbatical, but the contract between Molina and the Provider remains in place, Molina will recredential the Provider upon his or her return.
+Molina will document the reason for the delay in the Provider's file.
+At a minimum, Molina will verify that a Provider who returns has a valid license to practice before he or she can resume seeing Patients.
+Within sixty (60) calendar days of notice, when the Provider resumes practice, Molina will complete the recredentialing cycle.
+If either party terminates their contract and there was a break in service for more than thirty (30) calendar days, Molina will initially credential the Provider before the Provider rejoins the network.

-D. Providers Terminating With a delegate and Contracting With Molina Healthcare Directly
+Providers Terminating with a Delegate and Contracting with Molina Directly

-Providers credentialed by a delegate who terminate their contract with the delegate and either have an existing contract with Molina or wish to contract with Molina Healthcare directly must be credentialed by Molina Healthcare within six-months of the Provider's termination with the delegate.
-If the Provider has a break in service more than 30 calendar days, the Provider must be initially credentialed prior to reinstatement.
+Providers credentialed by a delegate who terminate their contract with the delegate and either have an existing contract with Molina or wish to contract with Molina directly must be credentialed by Molina within six (6) months of the Provider's termination with the delegate.
+If the Provider has a break in service more than thirty (30) calendar days, the Provider must be initially credentialed prior to reinstatement.

-E. Credentialing Application
+Credentialing Application

-At the time of initial credentialing and recredentialing, the Provider must complete a credentialing application designed to provide Molina Healthcare with information necessary to perform a comprehensive review of the Provider's credentials.
+At the time of initial credentialing and recredentialing, the Provider must complete a credentialing application designed to provide Molina with information necessary to perform a comprehensive review of the Provider's credentials.
 The application must be completed in its entirety.
-The Provider must attest that their application is complete and correct within 180 calendar days of the credentialing decision.
+The Provider must attest that their application is complete and correct within one-hundred-eighty (180) calendar days of the credentialing decision.
 The application must be completed in typewritten text, in pen or electronically through applications such as the Counsel for Affordable Quality Healthcare (CAQH) Universal Credentialing Data Source.
 Pencils or erasable ink will not be an acceptable writing instrument for completing credentialing applications.
-Molina Healthcare may use another organization's application as long as it meets all the factors.
-Molina Healthcare will accept faxed, digital, electronic, scanned or photocopied signatures.
+Molina may use another organization's application as long as it meets all the factors.
+Molina will accept faxed, digital, electronic, scanned or photocopied signatures.
 A signature stamp is not acceptable on the attestation.
-The application must include, unless state law requires otherwise:
+The application must include, unless State law requires otherwise:

-- Reason for any inability to perform the essential functions of the position, with or without accommodation; - Lack of present illegal drug use; - History of loss of license and felony convictions; - History of loss or limitation of privileges or disciplinary action; - Current malpractice insurance coverage and - The correctness and completeness of the application.
+- Reason for any inability to perform the essential functions of the position, with or without accommodation; - Lack of present illegal drug use; - History of loss of license and felony convictions; - History of loss or limitation of privileges or disciplinary action; - Current malpractice insurance coverage; and, - The correctness and completeness of the application.